 the need to ensure it is not repeated

-An appropriate sanction will be applied as appropriate such as missing play time, time away from others in the class to reflect and not be distracted and removal of privileges etc. Children who miss their playtime will be sent to the “Reflection room” which is a supervised room in the school where they can think about their actions.
-If a child is in the Reflection Room their parents will be informed.
-Children are sent to the Reflection Room for the following reasons: physically hurting another child or adult, using rude or inappropriate language, continual disruptive behaviour which prevents other children from learning and not completing homework.Discipline,
+An appropriate sanction will be applied as appropriate such as missing play time, time away from others in the class to reflect and not be distracted and removal of privileges, working in another class room, time out with the headteacher etc.

+Children who intentionally hurt another child or member of staff will be removed from the classroom by a senior members of staff.
+They will be given the opportunity to calm down in a safe and quiet environment in order to reflect on their behaviour.
+If they are to unable to calm down or continue to be a risk to themselves or the members of staff with them, parents will be asked to come and collect them and a formal suspension will be put in place.
+This will be a short period ranging from ½ a day up to 5 days in line with the School’s Discipline, Suspension and Exclusion Policy and County guidance.

 Repeated misbehaviour may be indicative of an area of special need.
 Teaching staff consider whether the misbehaviour may be due to one or more of the following: